schaerjo/Microtubule-Comets/README.md

 The wetting is introduced via a surface energy h*phi.

 We are simulating different situations considering cylindrical coordinates and assuming axisymmetry:
   -an infinite MT by using periodic boundary conditions along the x-axis.
+(Simulation_Static_...)
   -a growing MT with the simulation frame moving with the growing tip.
+(Simulation_Growing_...)
-  -For both cases above, we are simullating in the absence and presence of hydrodynamic flows.
+  -For both cases above, we are simullating in the absence (noFlow) and presence (withFlows) of hydrodynamic flows.
-  -We also introduce a chemical reaction term to induce droplet evaporation.
+  -We also introduce a chemical reaction term to induce droplet evaporation. (withEvaporation)

 The dynamics of the phase field are governed by a Cahn-Hilliard equation while the dynamics of the hydrodynamic flows are governed by the Navier-Stokes equation.